Student Academic Employment

 - To be eligible for a summer assignment, you must be enrolled in at least 3 semester credit hours during any term of the summer session.
 The Graduate School has Guidelines for Summer Employment of Graduate Students.

 - Graduate students may be employed in a graduate student academic job title for a maximum of 14 long semesters.

 - A graduate student’s total employment in any title at UT Austin may not exceed 20 hours per week during the first two long sessions of graduate study at the university, and 30 hours per week during the subsequent semesters, including summer (for exceptions, see Guidelines for Summer Employment for Graduate Student Employees).
-International students may not exceed 20 hours per week without the approval of the International Office and the graduate dean.
+During long sessions (fall and spring semesters), international students may not exceed 20 hours per week without the approval of the International Office and the graduate dean.

 - The following exceptions to the 20/30 rule apply: During a long session in which they are enrolled, graduate students may be employed up to a maximum of 40 hours per week during the 5 days of Spring Break, the 30 days of Winter Break, and the end of the spring semester, after the last day of finals.

 If you have questions about whether and how you qualify for graduate student academic employment, you may contact the Graduate School.

 If you are a prospective student or are admitted to the university and are looking for a student academic job, you should work with your home department’s HR staff or Graduate Coordinator to find out about academic jobs in the department.
 Faculty and staff in the departments will know what jobs are available and are in charge of placement in those jobs.